SSoelvsten/adiar/FUTURE_WORK.md

 - [X] Parallelisable sorting algorithms (Sorting in TPIE is parallelised).

-- [ ] Parallelisable Cache-oblivious priority queue, such as the one in [[Sitchinava12](README.md#references)].
+- [ ] Parallelisable I/O efficient priority queue, such as the one in
+      [[Sitchinava12](README.md#references)].